-Lesson Plan: Learning About Federal Elections in Canada
+Lesson Plan: For Teachers: Learning About Federal Elections in Canada

 Lead an introductory discussion of some of the basic facts and information about elections in Canada, such as the legal voting age, number of federal ridings, names of political parties and their leaders, etc.

 Next, ask students to identify the three levels of elected government (federal, provincial, and municipal) and the names and party affiliations of their federal and provincial representative.
 Then brainstorm a list of kinds of decisions made by federal politicians and those made by provincial politicians.